mateuszszklarek/SDKforiOS/README.md

 ### CocoaPods

 [CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects.
 To build IndoorwayKit, CocoaPods in version 1.0.0+ is required.
-You can easily install it from Ruby gem using following bash command:
+You can easily install it from Ruby gem by using the following bash command:

 ```bash
 $ gem install cocoapods